 Lapidary exhibit: At least 6 specimens that have not previously been exhibited, which have received lapidary treatment.
 Lapidary treatment may consist of polishing, and end, face, or flat lapping.
 Specimens must represent at least 3 different varieties and include at least three cabochons of any size or shape, only one of which may be free-formed.
 A cabochon is a style of cutting in which the top of the stone forms a domed or curved convex surface.
 Three of the specimens must be mounted into jewelry findings.
+Class 1232J by 7-12 yr old member Class 1232S by 13 and older member

-Department 15 Health & Wellness
+Department 22 Health & Wellness